 There has been an oil price hike following the attacks on two of Saudi Arabia’s oil facilities last Saturday.
 On Monday, oil prices ended up nearly 15% higher.
+Oil trading has seen a huge increase from the previous week.

 Saudi’s Aramco announced the shutdown of half of its oil production after drone attacks by Yemen’s Houthi rebels.
 This can lead to the disruption of the global crude supply.